 Here are a few steps you can take to ensure the best results possible:

-Similar to reducing packet loss, try connecting via an ethernet cable.
-This will usually result in a faster connection to your network (in addition to being more stable).
+1. Similar to reducing packet loss, try connecting via an ethernet cable.
+This will usually result in a faster connection to your network in addition to being more stable.

-Ensure that you or others on the same network aren't consuming large amounts of bandwidth through other applications/uses (such as streaming video content, downloading large files, etc.).
-Doing so can limit the amount of bandwidth available for you to use when connecting to the Demio servers.
+2. Ensure that you or others on the same network aren't consuming large amounts of bandwidth through other applications/uses such as streaming video content, downloading large files, etc. Doing so can limit the amount of bandwidth available for you to use when connecting to the Demio servers.

-If you have an older computer (or have several programs running at once), you might be limiting the available resources that Demio can use.
-Closing out any unused/competing applications and all unnecessary tabs can help free up resources.
+3. Close out any unused applications and all unnecessary tabs to free up device resources.
+If you have an older computer or have several programs running at once, you might be limiting the available resources that Demio can use.

-Sometimes anti-virus programs can cause permission issues.
-If you run into any issues, try disabling your anti-virus first.
+6. Anti-virus or VPN programs can cause permission issues.
+If you run into any issues, try disabling those first.

 There you have it—everything you need to know about connectivity when it comes to using Demio!